grafana/loki/docs/sources/alerting/_index.md

 ### `<rule>`

-The syntax for alerting rules is (see the LogQL [docs](https://grafana.com/docs/loki/latest/logql/#metric-queries) for more details):
+The syntax for alerting rules is (see the LogQL [Metric Queries](https://grafana.com/docs/loki/latest/logql/#metric-queries) for more details):

 ```yaml
 # The name of the alert.
 Must be a valid label value.